 Soy sauce is only left to ferment for 6 months, whereas Worcestershire ferments for around 18 months, but this also depends on the producer.

-The longer period of fermentation for Worcestershire sauce is what gives it the stronger, more distinct flavor.
+The longer period of fermentation for Worcestershire sauce is what gives it a stronger, more distinct flavor.
 There is also a more complex flavor with Worcestershire sauce, which is also partly due to the longer fermentation period.

 What Are They Made Of?